-The Qualification in Health Psychology (Stage 2) is the independent route to completion of stage 2 training for those who are working in a heath-related setting.
+The Qualification in Health Psychology (Stage 2) is the independent route to completion of stage 2 training for those working in a heath-related setting.

 Qualification in Health Psychology (Stage 2)